lit/lit/.changeset/light-eyes-brake.md

 '@lit/reactive-element': patch
 ---

-Changed prefix used for minifying class field names on lit libraries to stay within ASCII subset, to avoid needing to explicitly set the charset for scripts in some browsers.
+pr: #1959 Changed prefix used for minifying class field names on lit libraries to stay within ASCII subset, to avoid needing to explicitly set the charset for scripts in some browsers.